Valkyr-JS/renameGalleryOnUpdate/README.md

 # Usage

-- Everytime you update a scene, it will check/rename your file.
+- Everytime you update a gallery based on a zip file, it will check/rename your file.
 An update can be:

-  - Saving in **Scene Edit**.
+  - Saving in **Gallery Edit**.
   - Clicking the **Organized** button.
   - Running a scan that **updates** the path.